jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

 2. Be able to move the player object in any direction.

 Open up the *SampleScene* scene located in `assets/scenes`.
 You should see a grassy 2D map in your scene view.
-Look in the hierarchy and and select the *Player* object.
+Look in the hierarchy and select the *Player* object.
 In the *Sprite Renderer* component, change the Sprite from None to `idle_east_1`.

 Add a new component titled *Rigidbody 2D* and a *Capsule Collider 2D*.
 Make sure that the `Body Type` for the Rigidbody component is `Dynamic` and `Gravity Scale` is `0`.
 Check the `Freeze Rotation` box as well.